Smart Home Security with Konnected

 Once we connected the device to WiFi and SmartThings, we connected the wires for our window sensors, powered up the device, and now we can see and control our windows from the SmartThings app.
 We can use the security features within SmartThings to notify us if a window is open or closed, and Arm/Disarm the notification just like turning on or off an installed security system.
 Beyond the security features, we feel more secure knowing that we can find out if we left a window open after we’ve left home – even if we have to go back home to close it.

 While Konnected is definitely more complicated to install than most of the devices we have in in our home, we are really happy with it so far and have already ordered more units to take advantage of all the other pre-wired sensors we have.
-If you are interested in getting a system for yourself, we recommend ordering a system from Amazon.
+If you are interested in getting a system for yourself, we recommend ordering a system from Amazon or from the Konnected website.
 Each unit controls six sensors, so figure out how many you need and buy enough to connect your house.